Professional Reviews

 Kaspersky Safe Kids’s parental apps are pretty user-friendly — even parents who are not tech-savvy will have an easy time getting used to the interface, and it doesn’t take more than a few minutes to set restrictions on a child’s device.

-Kaspersky Safe Kids also comes with kids apps on iOS and Android, which are very minimalistic — you child can only see which restrictions are currently enabled and your replies to their requests for accessing blocked sites or apps.
-In addition, there are also kids apps for Windows and macOS, which run in the background (they won’t bother your kids) and allow your child to see how much screen time they have left and what other restrictions are enforced.
+Kaspersky Safe Kids also comes with kids apps on iOS and Android, which are very minimalistic — your child can only see how much screen time they’ve used, whether or not they have a time limit, and your replies to their requests for accessing blocked sites or apps.
+In addition, there are also kids’ apps for Windows and macOS, which run in the background (they won’t bother your kids) and allow your child to see how much screen time they have left and what other restrictions are enforced.

 Mobile & Tablets